ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 .. note::

-  If the checkpoint is saved to an external storage, you need to make sure it's accessible to the entire cluster since the actor might be restarted on a different node.
+  If the checkpoint is saved to external storage, make sure it's accessible to the entire cluster since the actor can be restarted on a different node.
-  You can save the checkpoint to a cloud storage (e.g. S3) or a shared directory (e.g. via NFS).
+  Save the checkpoint to cloud storage (e.g., S3) or a shared directory (e.g., via NFS).

 Actor creator failure